FlineDev/HandySwiftUI/Sources/HandySwiftUI/HandySwiftUI.docc/Essentials/Extensions.md

 # Extensions

-Making existing types more convenient to use.
+Making existing types in SwiftUI more convenient to use.

 @Metadata {
    @PageImage(purpose: icon, source: "HandySwiftUI")